pradipmudi/request-proxy-service/README.md

 Use Browser or Postman or some driver program to make requests :
 -
 - Target : https://localhost:7777/response?q=query&client=user1
-- Here I'm replaying :
+- Here I'm replaying(Also other messages based on other fators such as non-http request, rate limiting, wrong address etc.) : www.google.com/?q=query

-www.google.com/?q=query
+Where,

-Where, q = query
+	q = query
-       client = clientID based on which we will manage the requests

-       *(Assuming some external application will redirect each unique client with it's unique client ID)
+        client = clientID based on which we will manage the requests (Assuming some external application will redirect each unique client with it's unique client ID)